pablojimeno/blog/source/blog/2013-03-25-cfp-process.html.markdown

 We don't want to split our slots with strict rules.
 There is no "beginner" slot.
 There is also no "female" slot.
 There are only blank slots to be filled with an interesting mix.
 We do, however, believe our community has enough to offer to fulfill this vision of the conference without compromising.

-eurucamp is still a curated conference and building a coherent and useful body of talks is still the main concern of the conference.
+eurucamp is a curated conference and building a coherent and useful body of talks is still the main concern of the conference.

 ## Ruled-out CFP styles